Genusbiz/docs/developers/defining-an-app-model/user-interface/web/web-apps/index.md

 # Web apps

-A web app is a framework for composing

 A web app is a responsive application which runs in a web browser.
 A web app can have multiple destinations for interacting with the user, where each destination is represented by a web component, such as a form, an analysis, a map, or a diagram.
 Users can navigate to different destinations from the navigation menu, or by running navigation actions attached to UI elements such as a button.

 When building a web app, there are a number of well-known guides to follow.
 One is to keep the app as focused as possible.
 An app that has a specific, focused purpose can be optimized in many aspects such as content, device support, and means of interaction.
 However, enterprise solutions tend to try to cover a lot of purposes.
 Building a single app for every purpose will lead to many apps.
 Normally this is a challenge, but since we have a single shared app model you can easily allow users to navigate between the apps defined in your app model.
 That is, you can combine single purpose apps into a multi-purpose enterprise solution.